glchavez/Professional-README-Generator/README.md

 # Professional-README-Generator

-## Description

 This repository takes in user input from pre-defined questions and creates a simple ReadMe document.

+## Overview

-It is intended to help individuals make a ReadMe file in less time, helping them spend more time on coding.
+This application is intended to help individuals make a ReadMe file in less time, helping them spend more time on coding.

 A challenge I faced when creating this repository was taking user input for the license section and inserting the chosen type of license badge and link into the ReadMe file.
 For future improvements, I would like to provide a bigger selection of license options to choose from and not listing a section on the ReadMe if the user does not enter anything in that section.